-Multiplexing experiments can take several hours per round to execute, so that 6-10 round protocols can last for more than 24 hours.
+Spatial transcriptomics can take several hours per round to execute, so that 6-10 round protocols can last for more than 24 hours.
 It is essential therefore that the, the software, hardware and microfluidics systems can be integrated and synchronized in their various tasks.
 Ideally, this integration should allow flexible and customisable protocols that can be adjusted to experimental requirements.

 Figure 1 – Mouse hippocampus sequential labelling by STARmap, imaged with Dragonfly.
 Left image shows MIP of one field of a montage with 4 channels and 71-Z sections over a depth of 20 um; right image shows a MIP of the montaged data set.
 Data courtesy of Dr Abbas Rizvi, Columbia University, Genomics Center, New York.

-Andor Solutions for Multiplexing In-situ Hybridization Studies
+Andor Solutions for Spatial Transcriptomics Studies

-Dragonfly is an excellent solution for multiplexing in situ hybridisation.
+Dragonfly is an excellent solution for in-situ multiplexing hybridisation.
 As a multipoint confocal, Dragonfly will deliver high-quality confocal images at high speed, (up to 400 fps) in confocal mode.
 Equally important in tissue scanning is the large field of view (FN 22) which allows for rapid acquisition of large tissue volumes.
 Additionally, the dual microlens disk system combined with Andor´s high dynamic range and high QE cameras such as back-illuminated Sona or iXon EMCCD series allows the capture of all the signals in the sample: from the dimmest to the brightest.

 When acquiring data for multiplexing in-situ experiments, there is a substantial requirement for uniformity and high throughput.
 Using Andor´s patented Borealis illumination system, Dragonfly delivers excellent uniformity across the full field of view; further, by acquiring multiple fields of view as well as imaging different wavelengths simultaneously, the throughput increases considerably.